1. MY WATERCOLOR PALETTE

 This is going to be a long post, so grab a cup of tea and sit back!
-One of my most often asked questions is which watercolors do I use so here is my messy watercolor palette in all its glory; paint splatters, brush hairs colors dipped from one color to another and all!
+One of my most often asked questions is which watercolours do I use so here is my messy watercolour palette in all its glory; paint splatters, brush hairs colours dipped from one colour to another and all!
 I love it!

-The watercolor supplies I have chosen to work with at any one time has previously changed depending on what new supplies I was enjoying playing with.
-However, recently I’ve stuck in the main to one watercolor palette.
-Now this may change in time, but this is an honest look at where I am now and how I got here.
-I will say right from the start that you don’t need a watercolor palette as extensive as this.
-Most crafters have at the very least a few Distress Inks and they are fabulous for watercoloring.
+The watercolour supplies I have chosen to work with at any one time have previously changed depending on what new supplies I was enjoying playing with.
+However, recently I’ve stuck in the main to one watercolour palette.
+Now, this may change in time, but this is an honest look at where I am now and how I got here.
+I will say right from the start that you don’t need a watercolour palette as extensive as this.
+Most crafters have at the very least a few Distress Inks and they are fabulous for watercolouring.

-I loved using the supplies I had but was enjoying watercoloring so much I started to explore the artists tube watercolors and pan sets.
-This journey has led me to the palette you see now and to be honest the price point of these is high.
-I repeat that you don’t need to have a palette like this, however, I use my watercolors a lot and they last a long time so, for me, there is value in the long run.
+I loved using the supplies I had but was enjoying watercolouring so much that I started to explore the artist’s tube watercolours and pan sets.
+This journey has led me to the palette you see now and to be honest, the price point of these is high.
+I repeat that you don’t need to have a palette like this, however, I use my watercolours a lot and they last a long time so, for me, there is value in the long run.
 If you are interested in any of the supplies I have a section below listing the different supply options which I hope you will find useful.

-I’m continuing my story at the point that my collection of watercolors had grown and I’d just splurged on a Schmincke set of 48 half pans when I sat down and really tried to get to know my watercolors better.
-Based on the advice of Dawn Woleslagle in the Online Card Classes Watercolor For Cardmakers: Intermediate Techniques, I created swatches for all my watercolors.
+I’m continuing my story at the point that my collection of watercolours had grown and I’d just splurged on a Schmincke set of 48 half pans when I sat down and really tried to get to know my watercolours better.
+Based on the advice of Dawn Woleslagle in the Online Card Classes Watercolor For Cardmakers: Intermediate Techniques, I created swatches for all my watercolours.

-For each color I took a piece of my regular watercolor card (I like Arches cold pressed) and drew a thick black line with a Sharpie.
-I then watercolored a light wash across the top of the square, let it dry and then added a second wash to the right side.
-By observing how the paint overlaid the black line I was able to decide whether the watercolor was opaque, semi opaque or transparent.
-I also went to the manufacturer’s web sites and looked up which pigments they had used to mix that particular color.
+For each colour, I took a piece of my regular watercolour card (I like Arches cold-pressed) and drew a thick black line with a Sharpie.
+I then watercoloured a light wash across the top of the square, let it dry and then added a second wash to the right side.
+By observing how the paint overlaid the black line I was able to decide whether the watercolour was opaque, semi-opaque or transparent.
+I also went to the manufacturer’s websites and looked up which pigments they had used to mix that particular colour.
 I highly recommend going through this process, I know it will be a little time-consuming but it is so worth the effort as you learn a great deal about the paints you’ve invested in.

-Armed with this information I laid all the swatches face up on my table in rainbow order and took my time to decide which reds I liked best, which oranges etc. I compared the colors and hues and left my favorites face up and turned over the ones I was less keen on.
-Sometimes I was able to see that a color I liked was simply a mix of the pigments used in its two neighbours and rejected that color as I knew I would be able to mix it easily.
+Armed with this information I laid all the swatches face up on my table in rainbow order and took my time to decide which reds I liked best, which oranges etc. I compared the colours and hues and left my favourites to face up and turned over the ones I was less keen on.
+Sometimes I was able to see that a colour I liked was simply a mix of the pigments used in its two neighbours and rejected that colour as I knew I would be able to mix it easily.
 It felt like a children’s memory game where you turn the cards over LOL.
-Finally I was able to cut the choice in front of me to 52 colors.
-The metal palette I use which came with the Schmincke set of 48 colors can actually hold 52 half pans if you hutch them all together.
+Finally, I was able to cut the choice in front of me to 52 colours.
+The metal palette I use which came with the Schmincke set of 48 colours can actually hold 52 half pans if you hutch them all together.

 3. SETTING UP THE PALETTE

-With my 52 color choices now met I placed those colors which were already in half pans straight in to the palette.
-Some of my favorite colors I had in tubes though and for these I bought empty half pans and squirted the color in to the pan and left to dry.
+With my 52 colour choices now met I placed those colours which were already in half pans straight into the palette.
+Some of my favourite colours I had in tubes though and for these, I bought empty half pans and squirted the colour into the pan and left them to dry.
 The dry paint can then be rewet and used in the same way as the other half pans.

-Here I’m refilling one of my favorite colors; Daniel Smith quinacridone coral.
-Once I’d got my line up sorted I created a color chart by drawing out on Arches watercolor card four rows of 13 boxes corresponding to the layout of my palette and watercolored a swatch of each color in the right box.
+Here I’m refilling one of my favourite colours; Daniel Smith quinacridone coral.
+Once I’d got my lineup sorted I created a colour chart by drawing out on Arches watercolour card four rows of 13 boxes corresponding to the layout of my palette and watercoloured a swatch of each colour in the right box.

 4. MY OTHER WATERCOLORS

-Before I move on to outlining some of my favorite colors within my choice of 52, I thought it a nice time to reflect on the other options I have and still do enjoy using.
-Among others I reach for Distress Inks, Zig Clean Color Brush Markers and the Gansai Tambi watercolor palette.
+Before I move on to outline some of my favourite colours within my choice of 52, I thought it a nice time to reflect on the other options I have and still do enjoy using.
+Among others, I reach for Distress Inks, Zig Clean Color Brush Markers and the Gansai Tambi watercolour palette.

-Before deciding on new additions to your watercolors I urge you to look at what supplies you have already :D
+Before deciding on new additions to your watercolours I urge you to look at what supplies you have already :D

 5. MY FAVORITE WATERCOLORS

-Back to my custom watercolor palette and here’s the full layout of my current set up of 52 colors.
+Back to my custom watercolour palette and here’s the full layout of my current set-up of 52 colours.